zuplo/docs/policies/custom-code-inbound/doc.md

 When building a policy it's common to modify the request object in some way before passing control downstream.
 The `ZuploRequest` type has a `user` property that is not set for unauthenticated requests.
 Authenticated requests should have a valid `user` property.
-Since this an authentication policy, we should set that property before passing control to the next in line.
+Since this is an authentication policy, we should set that property before passing control to the next in line.

 The user object should have a `sub` property which is a unique user id.
 Let's use Zuplo's policy `options` to extend our example.

 You can pass options to a policy from the routes.json file.
-In this case we'll create a dictionary of api keys to `sub` ids.
+In this case, we'll create a dictionary of API keys to `sub` ids.

 ```json
 "policies": [